amolikvivian/Social-Distance-Breach-Detector-OpenCV-DL/README.md

 2. `cd to Project Directory`

-3. Write the following commands in the terminal - `'set FLASK_APP = Main.py' ->
+3. Write the following commands in the terminal :
+  `'set FLASK_APP = Main.py' ->
   'flask run --host = 0.0.0.0'`

-4. Go on to preferred web browser -> `'localhost: port number being shown on terminal window'`
+4. Go on to preferred web browser : `'localhost: <port number being shown on terminal window>'`

 5. To exit from stream and terminate operations -> `ctrl + c`